isotopp/isotopp.github.io/_posts/2020-12-26-sql-clause-is-coming-to-town.md

 Note (Code 1003): /* select#1 */ select `kris`.`santa`.`name` AS `name` from `kris`.`santa` where (`kris`.`santa`.`behavior` = 'nice') order by `kris`.`santa`.`name`
 {% endhighlight %}

-The query is instead now annotated `using index`, which means that all data we ask for is present in the (covering) index `behavior_name`, and is stored in sort order.
-That means the data is physically stored and read in sort order and no actual sorting has to be done on read.
+The query is now annotated `using index`, which means that all data we ask for is present in the (covering) index `behavior_name`, and is stored in sort order.
+That means the data is physically stored and read in sort order and no actual sorting has to be done on read - despite us asking for sorting, twice.

 ## Hidden 'SELECT *' and Index Condition Pushdown

-In the example above, we have been asking for `s.name` and `t.name` only, and because that is part of the index, `using index` is shown to indicate use of a covering index.
+In the example above, we have been asking for `s.name` and `t.name` only, and because the name is part of the index, `using index` is shown to indicate use of a covering index.
 We do not actually go to the table to generate the result set, we are using the index only.

 Now, if we were to ask for `t.*` in the middle subquery, what will happen?

 {% highlight sql %}
-kris@localhost [kris]> explain select s.name from ( select * from (select * from santa where behavior = 'nice') as t order by name ) as s order by name;
+kris@localhost [kris]> explain
+  -> select s.name from (
+  ->   select * from (
+  ->     select * from santa where behavior = 'nice'
+  ->   ) as t order by name
+  -> ) as s order by name;
 +----+-------------+-------+------------+------+---------------+---------------+---------+-------+--------+----------+-----------------------+
 | id | select_type | table | partitions | type | possible_keys | key           | key_len | ref   | rows   | filtered | Extra                 |
 +----+-------------+-------+------------+------+---------------+---------------+---------+-------+--------+----------+-----------------------+